 While this timeline is a guide to assist you in organizing your job search process, variations are likely and may be necessary.
 Make an appointment with the CESS Liaison in Career Center to discuss your individual job search plan.

 - Begin defining career goals by determining the types, sizes, and geographic locations of possible schools in which you would like to teach.

-- Use the directories available to you at Career Services, on the Internet, and at the CESS Student Services office to develop a list of possible schools.
+- Use the directories available to you at Career Center, on the Internet, and at the CESS Student Services office to develop a list of possible schools.

 - Start developing your resume, cover letters, and portfolio.

 - Meet with the CESS liaison to discuss your resume and job search.